Ghanshyam32/game-of-thrones-quotes/README.md

 # Game of Thrones Quotes

 A simple app which shows some of the legendary quotes given by characters of Game of Thrones series.
-Firebase is also used in this app for Notifcation Functionality.
+Firebase is also used in this app for Notification Functionality.

 GOT quotes api: https://api.gameofthronesquotes.xyz/v1/random